harleydutton/tabula-rasa/sections/secrets/system/Secrets Flowchart.md

 ---

-I'm not sure if I want to use the sneaky check mod system or the main/supporting actions system.
+I'm not sure if I want to use the sneaky check mod system or the main/supporting actions system. they are almost the same system. what if i say anytime you want a check modifier, it would use your supporting action?